Wazir Khan Mosque: Background

-Main
+Main construction of the mosque began under the reign of Shah Jahan in either 1634 or 1635, and was completed in approximately seven years.
+The chief architect of the Wazir Khan mosque remains unknown, although Wazir Khan is documented to have employed artisans and craftsmen from his hometown of Chiniot, which was renowned for wood carving and stonework, to construct the mosque.
+During this period Ali Mardan Khan, Ahmad Lahori, Ala-ul-Mulk Tuni and Abdul Karim were the prominent architects active in Lahore, however, due to absence of any inscriptions on mosque connecting any of them with its construction, the identity of its architect remains uncertain.

-Construction of the mosque began under the reign of Mughal Emperor Shah Jahan in either 1634 or 1635, and was completed in approximately seven years.
 In the late 1880s, John Lockwood Kipling, father of Rudyard Kipling, wrote about the mosque and its decorative elements in the former Journal of Indian Art.
 The British scholar Fred Henry Andrews noted in 1903 that the mosque had fallen into disrepair.

 Architecture

 The mosque is built on an elevated plinth, with the main portal opening onto the Wazir Khan Chowk.
 The outer perimeter of the Wazir Khan Mosque measures 279 ft by 159 ft, with the long axis parallel to the Shahi Guzargah.
 It was built with bricks laid in kankar lime.
+The mosque's interior is embellished with frescoes that synthesize Mughal and local Punjabi decorative traditions, while the exterior of the mosque is decorated with intricate Punjabi tile-mosaic known as kashi-kari.

 Decorative elements

-Wazir Khan mosque is renowned for its elaborate embellishment in a style which draws from the decorative traditions from several regions.
-While other monuments in Lahore from the Shah Jahan period feature intricate kashi-kari tile work, none match the enormous scale of the Wazir Khan Mosque.
+Wazir Khan mosque is known for its elaborate embellishment in a style which draws from the decorative traditions from several regions.
+While other monuments in Lahore from the Shah Jahan period feature intricate kashi-kari tile work, none match the scale of the Wazir Khan Mosque.

 Structure

-Bricks facing the mosque's exterior are richly embellished with the Persian-style title work known as kashi-kari.
-Façades facing the inner courtyard are richly embellished with motifs and palette which display strong influences from 17th century Persia.
-Persian-style colours used include lajvard (cobalt blue), firozi (cerulean), white, green, orange, yellow and purple, while Persian-influenced motifs include star-shaped flowers and grapevines.
-The mosque also contains motifs of cypress trees, and is the first Mughal monument to have borrowed this motif from Persia.The façade of the entry portal facing Wazir Khan Chowk is decorated with elaborate tile work and calligraphy that includes verses of the Quran, the sayings of the Prophet Muhammad, prayers for the Prophet, and calligraphic insignias.
-Above the iwan entrance to the main prayer hall are verses from the Quran's surah Al-Baqara written by the calligraphist Haji Yousaf Kashmiri.
+Bricks facing the mosque's exterior are richly embellished with the Punjabi-style tile work known as kashi-kari.
+Persian-style colours used include lajvard (cobalt blue), firozi (cerulean), white, green, orange, yellow and purple.The façade of the entry portal facing Wazir Khan Chowk is decorated with elaborate tile work and calligraphy that includes verses of the Quran, the sayings of the Prophet Muhammad, prayers for the Prophet, and calligraphic insignias.
+Above the iwan entrance to the main prayer hall are verses from the Quran's surah al-Baqara written by the calligraphist Haji Yousaf Kashmiri.

 Frescoes

-Unlike the contemporary Shah Jahan Mosque in Sindh, the interior walls of Wazir Khan Mosque are plastered and adorned with highly detailed buon frescoes The interior decorative style is unique for Mughal-era mosques, as it combines imperial Mughal elements with local Punjabi decorative styles.
-The main prayer hall contains a square pavilion over which the mosque's largest dome rests - a Persian form known as Char Taq.
+Unlike the contemporary Shah Jahan Mosque in Sindh, the interior walls of Wazir Khan Mosque are plastered and adorned with highly detailed buon frescoes.
+The interior decorative style is unique for Mughal-era mosques, as it combines imperial Mughal elements with local Punjabi decorative styles.
+The main prayer hall contains a square pavilion over which the mosque's largest dome rests — a Persian form known as Char Taq.
 The underside of the dome feature frescoes depicting trees in pairs, pitchers of wine, and platters of fruit, which are an allusion to the Islamic concept of Paradise.